Financial Aid & Scholarships

-Undergraduate students must demonstrate financial need, meet all application deadlines, be a U.S. citizen or eligible non-citizen and enroll for the number of units upon which their Financial Aid Summary was based.
+Undergraduate students must demonstrate financial need, meet all application deadlines, be U.S. citizens or eligible non-citizens and enroll for the number of units that their Financial Aid Summary was based on.

 Students will not be able to use their work-study funds to pay the university bill.
-The bill is due before the semester begins, but work-study funds must be earned over the course of the semester.
-More information.
+The bill is due before the semester begins, but work-study funds are earned over the course of the semester.
+Refer to studentaid.gov for more information.

 Loans are sums of money borrowed from federal or private agencies to help finance the expected family contribution.
 Loans must be repaid once the student graduates or otherwise drops below half-time enrollment.